IV. SUPPLIER SELECTION AND SOLICITATIONS

 As part of the effort to increase the amount of business the University of Arizona does with small business, to comply with specific federal small business utilization goals as directed by the Federal Acquisition Regulations (herein called targeted businesses), and to comply with ABOR University Procurement Code Policy 3-803.D.1, awards shall be made utilizing the following procedures:

-- Any purchase that does not exceed an aggregate dollar amount of $5,000 should be made via the P-Card, Arizona BuyWays, or Stores Blanket Order.
+- Any purchase that does not exceed an aggregate dollar amount of $10,000 should be made via the P-Card, [INTERNAL PAGE]or Arizona BuyWays.
 Departments are encouraged to make purchases from small businesses wherever possible in support of the University's overall Small Business Utilization Program goals.
 Vendors will be recruited to participate in the University Procurement Card program and a best effort will be made to assure that small businesses are included according to their availability and ability to provide the required goods and services.

-- Any product or service identified as and obtained under Federal Subcontracting plans which does not exceed an aggregate dollar amount of $50,000, shall be awarded to targeted businesses where possible to contribute towards the achievement of the established goals as set forth in the submitted subcontracting plan.
-Such awards will be made in accordance with procedures promulgated by the University's Procurement Officer on the basis of the lowest responsive and responsible bid or proposal.
-Where this is not practical, documentation will be required explaining why such utilization is impractical to demonstrate our "good faith" efforts in support of the submitted subcontracting plan.
+- Any product or service identified as and obtained under Federal Subcontracting plans which does not exceed an aggregate dollar amount of $100,000, shall be awarded to targeted businesses where possible to contribute towards the achievement of the established goals as set forth in the submitted subcontracting plan.
+Such awards will be made in accordance with procedures promulgated by the University's Chief Procurement Officer on the basis of the most responsive and responsible bid or proposal.
+Where this is not practical, documentation will be required explaining why such utilization is impractical, so as to demonstrate our "good faith" efforts in support of the submitted subcontracting plan.

 - Multiple awards, at the discretion of the Buyer or purchasing unit, may be made for any major University procurement where more than one source of goods and services exists and such practice will not result in a degradation of the product, service or price supplied to the University.
 Such awards will allow small businesses to compete effectively on specific portions of major University procurements and is an appropriate mechanism to increase business activity between the University and small businesses.